wrannaman/copilot.sh/README.md

 ```

+This app uses two Google credentials: a service account for transcription and an OAuth Web Client for per‑user Calendar; see `env.example` for all required variables.

 ### Google service account
 - Go to Google Cloud Console -> IAM & Admin -> Service Accounts
   1. Create service account
   2. Create key with Cloud Speech Client role
   3. Skip permissions
-  4. Download the JSON file and put it in ./credentials/google.json
+  4. Download the JSON file and put it in ./credentials/google-service-account.json

 ## Disclaimer